What steps is your nonprofit taking to retain volunteers in 2021? Here are 5 strategies to incorporate into your retention plan this year.

 Provide volunteers with valuable skills

-The secret to volunteer retention in 2020 is a combination of strategies.
-Your nonprofit needs to provide volunteers with challenging and flexible opportunities, communicate effectively, entice volunteers to give more, and provide incentives for giving.
-If your organization can create a volunteer program that is built on trust and engagement there is no reason volunteers won’t want to come back.
+The secret to volunteer retention in 2021 is a combination of strategies.
+Your nonprofit needs to provide volunteers with challenging and flexible opportunities, communicate effectively, entice volunteers to give more and provide incentives for providing time.
+If your organization can create a volunteer program that is built on trust and engagement, there is no reason volunteers won’t want to come back.

 Want to learn 7 tips for reviewing your volunteer program in 2020?
 Download our guide.